sagikandleker/Intel-SGX-Lab/README.md

 	decMessage[strlen(message)] = '\0';
 	printf("Decrypted message: %s \n", decMessage);

-    /* destroy enclave */

 	sgx_destroy_enclave(eid);

+	return 0;
+}
 ```

 As it is in the untrusted application, we must include “sgx_urts.h”, the SGX untrusted runtime system, for SGX to work correctly with the application.
 We also include “CryptoEnclave_u.h”, which will include all of the ECALL proxies generated from the EDL file after compilation.

 We didn't included all the possible error code caused by enclave operation because it's a proof of concept, but usually need to do that.

-The critical function here is at line 32.
+The critical function here is at line 24.
 It calls sgx_create_enclave() function provided by urts library to officially initialize the enclave instance.
 The sgx_create_enclave() will performs an implicit ECALL.
 The implicit ECALL initiates enclave runtime initialization flow described in the Enclave Lifecycle tutorial provided by intel.
 The actual enclave instance shared object will be saved as “CryptoEnclave.signed.so”, which is signed by the CPU as indicated by the filename.
 And the enclave id will be saved in “global_eid” for future access.

 In the main body of the application, we first initialize the enclave by calling sgx_create_enclave().
 Then call our encryptMessage() and decryptMessage() functions, which will be discussed later.